dangtuanhuy/assembla-to-jira-migration/README.md

 With such a complicated tool, there will always be some loose ends and/or additional work to be done at a later time.
 Hopefully in the not so distant future, I'll have some time to tackle one or more of the following items:

-* Use the base url in `.env` for Assembla and Jira: `ASSEMBLA_BASE_URL=https://app.assembla.com` and `JIRA_BASE_URL=https://kiffingish.atlassian.net`.
 * Implement Assembla cardwall columns (statuses = blocked, testable, ready for acceptance, in acceptance testing, ready for deploy) in line with the original Assembla workflow.
 * Allow data dumps to restart with all newer items since last dump, rather than having to start all over again.
 * Update readme screenshots and relevant screen associations, e.g. only `Scrum Default Issue Screen` is required.
-* Jira data dumps directory should be `data/jira/:space/project-name` and NOT just `data/jira/:space`.
 * For ticket links which link to an external Assembla space, retain the original external link.
 * Assembla tickets with tag `bug` should be converted into Jira issue of type `bug`.
 * Automatically create custom fields instead of requiring the user to do this manually (see above).
-* Data directory for Jira should have subdirectory per project `data/jira/:space/:project-name`, e.g. like Assembla: `data/assembla/:space`
 * Use a user-defined Jira project template instead of requiring the user to define stuff manually.
 * Assign original authors as creators of tickets (this might not be possible)
 * Refactor: cleanup code, remove duplication, fix rubocop warnings, and make more object-oriented using classes.